-Background:
+1. Background:

-- 1.1 In response to the COVID-19 pandemic the Council has been developing its approach to supporting communities by creating the right environment so that Wandsworth becomes a place where businesses and town centres thrive, where social mobility is high and residents are supported to achieve their potential, where the sense of community and place that has thrived in the past months is embedded and the borough is green and carbon neutral.
-In doing so the Council has developed five overarching objectives: - To be the greenest inner London borough; - To deliver the best start in life: - To promote aspiration for everyone through sustainable, ambitious growth and regeneration; - To ensure businesses thrive and town centres are vibrant and culturally rich places to go, shop and enjoy; and - Enabling people to get on in life. - 1.2 At the same time the Council is developing a new Local Plan for the borough with a Vision that "By 2038 Wandsworth borough will have maintained its special character, connectivity and neighbourhood distinctiveness, and achieved higher levels of growth in a sustainable and environmentally friendly way, bringing benefits and opportunities for all."
+The Council has produced an Inclusive Growth recovery plan in response to the COVID-19 pandemic and to outline our long-term vision.
+It aims to support and build a Wandsworth where businesses and town centres thrive, where social mobility is high and residents are supported to achieve their potential, where the sense of community and place that has thrived during the pandemic is embedded and the borough is green and carbon neutral.
+In short, to build a borough which is a first-class destination to live, visit, work and study.The Council's Inclusive Growth programme has five overarching objectives:

+- To be the greenest inner London borough; - To deliver the best start in life: - To promote aspiration for everyone through sustainable, ambitious growth and regeneration; - To ensure businesses thrive and town centres are vibrant and culturally rich places to go, shop and enjoy; and - Enabling people to get on in life. - 1.2 At the same time the Council is developing a new Local Plan for the borough with a Vision that "By 2038 Wandsworth borough will have maintained its special character, connectivity and neighbourhood distinctiveness, and achieved higher levels of growth in a sustainable and environmentally friendly way, bringing benefits and opportunities for all."
 The emerging Local Plan includes a number of Area Strategies including for Wandsworth Town.
-Recognising the role of Wandsworth Town as a major centre and its many assets, its capacity for delivering new homes and jobs, as well as initiatives such as the changes proposed by Transport for London (TfL) for the Wandsworth Gyratory, the Council has identified the need to develop a way to maximise these opportunities which complements the proposals in the emerging Local Plan and links across to a number of other Council and partner plans and strategies. - 1.3 The purpose of this document is to achieve that objective by developing a Framework which identifies positive actions that can be taken to support the Council's overarching objectives, and emerging Wandsworth Local Plan.
-There are real opportunities to create the right conditions to secure the long-term vitality and viability of Wandsworth Town Centre.
-The Council wants to ensure that it builds on, and connects, the opportunities that exist for Wandsworth Town in a coherent way.
-This Framework provides a way of doing this and we would encourage people to read it alongside the emerging Local Plan as it has been developed, in part, to support the achievement of its Vision and Objectives.
-Both the current adopted Local Plan and new Local Plan have, or will have, a key role to play in ensuring that the right type of development comes forward and development proposals will need to demonstrate that they are in accordance with the policies within them.
+Recognising the role of Wandsworth Town as a major centre and its many assets, its capacity for delivering new homes and jobs, as well as initiatives such as the changes proposed by Transport for London (TfL) for the Wandsworth Gyratory which acts as an 'Anchor for Change', the Council has identified the need to develop a way to maximise these opportunities which complements the proposals in the emerging Local Plan and the adopted Wandle Delta Supplementary Planning Document (SPD) and also links across to a number of other Council and partner plans and strategies. - 1.3 The purpose of this document is to maximise the potential that exists in Wandsworth Town and its hinterland to thrive by developing a Framework which identifies positive actions that can be taken to support the Council's overarching objectives, and emerging Wandsworth Local Plan.
+There are real opportunities to create the right conditions to secure the long-term vitality and viability of Wandsworth Town Centre and the Council wants to ensure that it builds on, and connects, these in a coherent way.
+This Framework provides a way of doing this.
+It should be read it alongside the emerging Local Plan as it has been developed, in part, to support the achievement of the Plan's vision and objectives.
+Both the adopted Local Plan and emerging Local Plan have, or will have, a key role to play in ensuring that the right type of development comes forward and development proposals will need to demonstrate that they are in accordance with the policies within them.
 This Framework is intended to act as a guide for focusing resources and, where appropriate, investment by the Council and its partners to bring forward actions that are complementary to, and will help to maximise the benefits of, new development.
 This includes identifying where a more strategic approach is needed to support the achievement of site-specific requirements which will be of benefit to the Town Centre and surrounding area.
 A clear spatial framework and plan will also provide clarity for landowners and commercial investors and facilitate investment decisions that can support the Council's vision.